 - A master’s degree in structural engineering allows students to refine their specific area of interest, conduct research, complete internships, and explore potential career paths.

-- A master’s degree can help lay the groundwork for future academic advancement.
+- An master’s degree in engineering can help lay the groundwork for future academic advancement.

 - As in most fields, obtaining a master’s degree can enhance your earnings potential.